tushit24/tushit24/README.md

 <h1 align="center">Hi there!
 I'm Tushit Tiwari 👋</h1>

 <p align="center">
-  A highly motivated B.Tech. [cite_start]Computer Science student with a strong academic record (8.0 GPA) and practical experience in research, design, and SEO optimization. [cite: 5, 8, 9, 11] [cite_start]Proficient in programming languages, design tools, and skilled in creating user-friendly interfaces and compelling visual content. [cite: 11, 27]
+  A highly motivated B.Tech. [cite_start]Computer Science student with a strong academic record (8.0 GPA) and practical experience in research, design, and SEO optimization.
+  Proficient in programming languages, design tools, and skilled in creating user-friendly interfaces and compelling visual content.
 </p>

 ---